Last September I posted 5 Issues I Had With Your Personal Paleo Code, which was my review of Chris Kresser’s book. From that review:

 Final Quote: Sugar is Not a Toxin!

-Chris concludes his article by saying:
+Chris concludes his article by stating:

 Sugar is neither a toxin nor a replacement for real food.
 Ultimately, small amounts of sugar can fit into a whole foods, nutrient-dense, healthy diet, as long as you recognize it for what it truly is: a treat.